• Skip to content

 During this period when the lot or office space is untenanted, the parking space cannot be offered to anyone otherwise the parking space will become liable.

 The "unlet/unused" exemption applies to parking spaces that remain vacant or unused despite the property being advertised for lease.
-The owner will need to provide evidence to show attempts to lease out the property eg real estate listing.

 The exemption does not apply to parking space/s intentionally left vacant or unleased.